garychou/postindustrial/docs/teach-the-1k/workshop/how-we-teach/train.md

 <ImageCaption
  url="/images/t1k/slides_074.png"
- alt=""
- imagewidth="w-100"
+ alt="A visualization of our students' networks.
+For most students, their networks start with faculty and cohort connections, as well as family, friends, and professional networks from their career so far." imagewidth="w-100"
  >

- *A visualization of our students' networks.
-For most students, their networks start with faculty and cohort connections, as well as family, friends, and professional networks from their career so far.*
+*This is where the students' networks are at in the beginning of the semester.
+White circles are parts of their networks they may not have activated yet.*

  </ImageCaption>